AKONDI-sRIDhAR/No-time-to-hack-ids/README.md

 ## 🧪 Demonstration Flow (How to Demo)

-Follow these steps exactly to demonstrate the system's capabilities.
+Follow the below steps exactly to demonstrate the system's capabilities.

 ### 1. Boot & Network Setup
 *   Ensure Kali Linux is running.